Oushesh/toySLAM/README.md

       * constants.py -- store the constants

 ## Libraries Used:
-      * cv2 for feature extraction
+      * cv2 for feature extraction --> update to GPU
-      * pangolin for 3-D Display, python wrapper around pangolin
+      * pangolin for 3-D Display, python wrapper --> update to GPU around pangolin
-      * g2opy for optimization
+      * g2opy for optimization --> update to GPU

 ## CI/CD
        * Use github CI/CD pipline --> .yml